SevvalliThavapalan/LinkGenVarPhen-Workflow/README.md

 #### Note

-All relevant python scripts are also available in the **XXX** folder, if you prefer to run the individual functions locally on you computer.
+All relevant python scripts are also available in the **Design sgRNA-insert pairs** folder, if you prefer to run the individual functions locally on you computer.

 ## Data processing
 After sequencing is performed, the resulting fastq files should be processed.
 Here is a recommended workflow we developed.
 If you prefer other tools and methods you are free to use them.